Swaghaug/Vocabulario_Norwegian/README.md

 The app is currently in internal testing on google's play store, contact me on grindhaugappdev@gmail.com to be added to list of testers.

 ### Direct
-Download the APK and use software to read it.
+Download the APK for installatin directly on your android system.
 I understand it is questionable which is why I include the internal test as an option.